Locational Advantage & Competitive Edge

 The Gateway Cities COG region is located in the heart of one the most economically vibrant areas in California and in the nation.
 With access to global trade via one of the world’s leading full-service seaports, excellent commercial airport service, trucking and rail facilities that move ever-increasing amounts of imports and exports, a pending high speed rail project that will connect the region to other markets in California and elsewhere, and an improving network of roads and public transportation, the Gateway Cities COG region is the perfect location for giving your business the competitive edge!

-Viewed from a global perspective, the Port of Long Beach is the 18th busiest container cargo port in the world and the second busiest in the United States, behind the Port of Los Angeles (which itself handled over 7.9 million containers (TEUs) with a total cargo value in excess of $230 billion in 2011).
+Viewed from a global perspective, the Port of Long Beach is the 18th busiest container cargo port in the world and the second busiest in the United States, behind the Port of Los Angeles (which itself handled approx. 10.6 million containers (TEUs) with a total cargo value in excess of $259 billion).
 Combined, they would be the nation’s busiest port and the 8th busiest port complex by container volume in the world.

 Busy Seaport Means Tens of Thousands of Regional Jobs